 Existing since 1977, Interliber is the most beloved Croatian book fair with the longest tradition.
-Bookworms diligently write down significant titles throughout the year in order to catch them on Interliber.
+Bookworms diligently write down significant titles yearly to catch them on Interliber.

-If you have a chance, visit the fair during the week in the morning.
-During the weekends, it is too crowded, and you will not be able to comfortably review the offer.
+If you can, visit the fair during the week in the morning.
+It is too crowded on weekends, and you will not be able to review the offer comfortably.

 Location: Zagreb Fair, Avenija Dubrovnik 15, 10 020 Zagreb – view map

 Kliofest is a festival of history and historiographical productions that gathers domestic and international historians and authors.
 If you are a fan of historical materials, attending historical round tables, exhibitions, quizzes, and book promotions will bring you particular joy.

 Location: National and University library, Ul.
 Hrvatske bratske zajednice 4, 10 000 Zagreb – view map

 #5 Noć knjige